 EFI is funded entirely by donations which are used solely for the adaptation, translation and distribution of economics literature across this region.
 EFI is a 501(c)(3) non-profit organization registered in the state of New Jersey, U.S.A.

 “Common Sense Economics: What Everyone Should Know About Wealth and Prosperity” was first published in 2005 and is now in its third edition.
 Written by academic economists James D. Gwartney, Richard L. Stroup, Dwight R. Lee, Tawni H. Ferrarini and Joseph P. Calhoun, “Common Sense Economics” is today the classic introduction to the fundamentals of market economics.
 Its goal is to guide its readers to make wise personal and policy choices based on a sound understanding of economic principles.

 With the support of the EFI Academic Advisory Committee, the book has been adapted to ensure its relevance to readers across our region.
-The resulting edition of “Common Sense Economics: What Everyone Should Know About Personal and National Prosperity” is available in English, Albanian, Armenian, Azerbaijani, Georgian, Russian, Ukrainian, Uzbek and Kyrgyz.
-Kazakh will be available soon.
+The resulting edition of “Common Sense Economics: What Everyone Should Know About Personal and National Prosperity” is available in English, Albanian, Armenian, Azerbaijani, Georgian, Russian, Ukrainian, Uzbek, Kazakh and Kyrgyz.

 Available electronically, the book includes supplementary reading material and over 9 hours of subtitled video clips which present and explain the fundamental concepts of economics in real-life contexts.
 Printed copies are also available through our local partners.